 Tools, yes.
 But above all, context.

-Spotting a prospect is not about picking randomly from a contact database.
-It is about detecting the right signal at the right time.
-Here are some effective, often overlooked levers with strong potential for identifying prospects:
+Spotting a prospect isn’t about picking contacts from a static database.
+It’s about detecting the right signal at the right time.
+A few levers worth paying attention to:

-- Competitive intelligence: a prospect may also emerge if they comment on a competitor’s LinkedIn post, enter their network, or visibly interact with their content.
-These indirect interest signals are opportunities to detect a potential client in their research phase.
+- Competitive intelligence: a prospect may reveal themselves by commenting on a competitor’s LinkedIn post, or visibly engaging with content in their space.
+These indirect signals mark a company in research mode.

-- Search intent: often triggered by a purchase intent, these actions include white paper downloads, webinar sign-ups, or pricing page visits.
+- Search intent: actions like white paper downloads, webinar sign-ups, or pricing page visits often precede a purchase decision.

 From prospect to client: how to orchestrate conversion